egara/nixos-config/README.md

 # nixos-config
-This repository gathers all the configuration needed to install NixOS on several machines using flakes
+This repository gathers all the configuration needed to install NixOS on several machines using flakes.
+It is a work in progress.
+I'm really new at NixOS and I want to experiment and learn about it step by step.

 # Installation